shankar-r10n/spt-aca-hol/README.md

    *Serverless PaaS powered by CNCF projects to enable developers - sounded like an attractive proposition*

-Martha has looped in and tasked two of her top engineers Alice and Bob to conduct a timeboxed, hands-on evaluation, such a time-boxed evaluation methodology has proven to be a strategic advantage to Martha's firm for many years.
+Martha has looped in and tasked two of her top engineers Alice and Bob to conduct a timeboxed hands-on evaluation of ACA.
+Such a time-boxed evaluation methodology has proven to be a strategic advantage to Martha's firm for many years.

 Alice is a Kubernetes expert having worked with several of SUM Inc.'s clients on anything ranging from - large DIY Kubernetes clusters - to - vendor managed Kubernetes offerings including the Azure Kubernetes Service (AKS) from Microsoft.
 She has recently passed the Certified Kubernetes Administrator & Certified Kuberneted Application Developer exams from the Linux Foundation.

 Bob is a polyglot developer - addressing the full-stack of cloud native application development.
 He is familiar with containerization and orchestration but would rather spend his time building high-performant microservices and applying the needed development rigor driven by well-adopted software development patterns.
+He is relatively new to Azure.

 Alice and Bob proceed on the quest set forth by Martha.